Learning Visual Hierarchies in Hyperbolic Space for Image Retrieval: Experiments

 \paragraph{Effect of Enforcing Cross Image Entailment.} To compare the emergent behaviors of the hyperbolic and Euclidean models, we trained the CLIP ViT model solely on hierarchical part-based entailment data within individual images (entailment pairs with high visual similarity), omitting any cross-image image-to-bounding-box samples.

 Fig.~\ref{fig:PR curve} shows the Precision-Recall (PR) curve with increasing $\beta_1$ angle thresholds ($0$ to $\pi$) for CLIP-hyp$^\dagger$ and CLIP-euc$^\dagger$, and with cosine similarity thresholds (0 to 1) for the baseline CLIP.
-The proposed hyperbolic model trained without cross-image samples substantially outperforms the Euclidean model and even exceeds the Euclidean model with cross-image samples, indicating it implicitly learns the underlying structure.
-When cross-image samples are introduced, the hyperbolic model still leads, though the performance gap narrows.
+Fine-tuning in both Euclidean and Hyperbolic spaces substantially improves performance from the pretrained model.
+Introducing cross-image pairs further improves recall in the mid-to-high recall regions, indicating better alignment across semantically related but visually diverse examples, with only a small precision drop at the top ranks due to the added variability from cross-image relationships.

 \paragraph{Qualitative Results. } Following~\cite{desai2023hyperbolic, Ge2021RobustCL, ramasinghe2024accept}, we use parent-to-child image traversals with results ordered by increasing embedding norm, to illustrate the latent space, which: (1) aligns with the predefined {\em scene-object-part} hierarchy, placing high-level objects near the origin.
 (2). groups diverse objects under the same lower hierarchical branch, even if they are visually distinct (\textit{e.g.,} keyboard and monitor under the studio image).
 Moreover, Figure~\ref{fig:dist} shows an example of the model's emergent structure where high-frequency, ambiguous image crops are naturally pushed toward the boundary of hyperbolic space.
 Find details in supplementary materials.